 The M.A. in Interactive Media degree began in 2009 as an intensive, full-time, 10-month program.
 Students begin classes in August and graduate upon completion of a capstone project the following May.

 Since its origin, 290 of the 300 students who began the program have graduated, for a 97 percent retention rate.

 |Class of 2011-12||41||41|

 |Class of 2015-16||36||36|

 The interactive media program prepares students for cutting-edge careers.
-The school’s employment survey in 2017 showed that 92 percent of May 2016 graduates (33 of 36) had full-time positions after nine months.
+The school’s employment survey in 2018 showed that 100 percent of May 2017 graduates (25 of 25) had full-time positions or were in graduate school after nine months.